 The preparation is easy, short and sweet.
 Obviously we don’t want our toddler handling scissors so this should be done ahead of time.

 1. Pre-cut your Christmas tree!
 The trick here is to try to use as much of the large poster board as possible.
 A great way to get started is to outline a tree in pencil on the back first so you don’t waste a poster board if you make a mistake.
 Next start cutting!
 Just remember it does not have to be perfect AT ALL.

 2. Next cut out your shapes.
 I used FELT SQUARES because they are actually very durable, but construction paper can be used as well.
-Just keep in mind that you will most likely be cutting new shapes periodically if your toddler likes to rip up paper like mine does lol.
+Just keep in mind that you will most likely be cutting new shapes periodically if your toddler likes to rip up paper like mine does.

 Get Your Toddler Involved in Putting It All Together

 This step depends on your toddler’s age.
-I involved my son slightly, but I did most it.
+At 2ish, I involved my son slightly, but I did most it.